santhosh241256/CoreInvoiceSystem/README.md

+Sure!
+Here's the updated README file with instructions for building and using Docker, including the `Dockerfile` and `docker-compose.yml` details.

+---

 # CoreInvoiceSystem

 CoreInvoiceSystem is an ASP.NET Core Web API project for managing invoices.
 It supports creating, retrieving, paying, and processing overdue invoices.
 This project demonstrates the use of in-memory data storage, dependency injection, custom exception handling, and the integration of Swagger for API documentation.